Skip to main content

 16. Critically analyze the impact racism has on population health and reflect on what it means to be anti-racist.

-The Community Health internship is a full-time, semester-long internship where students work in a Community Health agency approximately 36 hours a week.
-This unique and rewarding experience provides Community Health undergraduates with the opportunity to work in a mentored, professional, public/community health setting prior to graduation.
+The Public Health Practice internship is a full-time, semester-long internship where students work in a Community/Public Health agency approximately 36 hours a week.
+This unique and rewarding experience provides Public Health Practice undergraduates with the opportunity to work in a mentored, professional, public/community health setting prior to graduation.
 This required internship is completed during the student’s final semester and only after all other academic requirements have been successfully completed.
 The department offers domestic and global internship opportunities.
 Students are guided through the internship search process in HLTH 490 and mentored during the internship in HLTH 491.

 Explore All Degree requirements on the UMD Catalog